Samarpeet/Google-Labs/README.md

 # Google-Labs

-These are my Labs and the code which worked for the labs I have worked on 1.The Zone can defer to any individual refering to the codes here 2.The Regoin can defer to any individual refering to the codes here 3.The configurations for the VM set-up may vary
+These are the labs I’ve worked on, along with the code that was successfully used.
+Please keep the following in mind:

+  1. Zone: Can be adjusted by any individual referencing the provided code.

+  2. Region: Can be modified by any individual referencing the provided code.

+  3. VM Configuration: May vary depending on individual use cases or preferences.